mrrapp/You-Store/README.md

 # You-Store

-Building the UI of the ecommerce app as my first project, while learning flutter.
+This is a project that focuses in its first stage to build the UI of an ecommerce mobile application.